 The field school started: 2009

-Artifacts & monuments in the project's focus: authentic Roman and Late Roman pottery and glass shards from the Roman and Late Roman collection of National Institution Stobi, Republic of North Macedonia; Replicas of Roman and Late Roman glass vessels.
+Artifacts & monuments in the project's focus: authentic Roman and Late Roman pottery from the Roman and Late Roman collection of National Institution Stobi, Republic of North Macedonia;

 See the published results of the workshop (2010 - 2014) here.